vladris/Easy/README.md

 ### Easy.Text.Search

-Enables string search on an ITextDocument, selecting the found string.
+Enables string search on an `ITextDocument`, selecting the found string.

 ```csharp
 var search = new Search(SomeTextDocument);